bmullan/ciab-remote-desktop/README.md

 *The CIAB Remote Desktop System is a clientless remote desktop.
 It's called clientless because no plugins or client software are required!*

-*Thanks to HTML5, once the CIAB Remote Desktop System is installed on a Server/VM/Cloud instance, all you need to access your desktops is an HTML5 web browser.*
+*Thanks to HTML5, once the CIAB Remote Desktop System is installed on a Server/VM/Cloud instance, all you need to access your desktop(s) is an HTML5 web browser.*

 **CIAB Remote Desktop current version - v2.0**